isaacbernat/presentations/optimise/final.md

 <div ><img src="./images/img_v02ii.py.png" width="100%"/></div>

 ???

-The affect code is highlighted:
+The affected code is highlighted:
 - Exponentiation is generic and expensive.
-- Squaring is specific and cheap.
+- Squaring is specific and cheap(er).
 - We can see the difference clearly in CPython bytecode (more on that later), the most significant change being POWER vs MULTIPLY

 ---